jaca00001/TML25_A2_28/README.md

 ## Observations
 The cosine similarity of two unrelated sets on a fresh encoder was 0.975 which seems very high.
+Often a model, which was not trained on the full data,  outperformed the ones trained longer, which highlights the effect of B4B.

 ## Files and Their Descriptions

 attack.py - Main code for the model stealing
             attack: runs the attack for n rounds, each round sending 1000 new images to the api.
 Returns the stolen model at the end

 api.py - Handles all the code which interacts with the api.
         new_api: Requests a new api/model.
 Returns TOKEN and SEED.
         model_stealing: Sends 1000 images to the api.
 Returns the embeddings.
         upload: Uploads the current stolen model for evaluation.
-Returns L2 distance to orignial model.
+Returns L2 distance to original model.
-        embeddings_sim: Meassures the cosine similarity between 2 different subsets.
+        embeddings_sim: Measures the cosine similarity between 2 different subsets.
 Returns the average cosine similarity.

 utils.py - This file includes different functions required to steal the model.
            augment_image and augment_image_single: Augment batch of images and a single image according to AUGMENT and AUGMENT_SINGLE.
 Return the augmented version.
-           bayesian_predictions: Uses Mc-Droput to compute the uncertatny for each Datapoint.
+           bayesian_predictions: Uses MC-Dropout to compute the uncertainty for each datapoint.
 Returns the mean std over the embedding.
-           predict_next: Uses bayesian_predictions and the classdistirbution to generate new candidates.
-Returns the next 1000 images to be send to the api.
+           predict_next: Uses bayesian_predictions and the class distribution to generate new candidates.
+Returns the next 1000 images to be sent to the api.
-           train: trains the models output to be close to the real encoders outputs.
+           train: trains the model's output to be close to the real encoder's outputs.
 Returns the trained model.

 model.py - The predicted model architecture is stored here.

 data_sets.py - In here, the  Dataset classes are stored, one for the original data and one for the stolen embeddings together with the predicted embeddings.

 ## Dependencies

 The following Python packages and modules are required to run the scripts:

 - torch
 - torchvision
 - requests
 - onnxruntime
 - tqdm
 - kornia
 - timm
 - scikit-learn

 ### Custom modules
 - src.utils
 - src.dataset
 - src.model
 - src.api